isomerpages/moe-marsilingpri/_contact-us/Getting Here.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Parents can only drive into the school after 2.00 pm Students are to wait
+<p>Parents can only drive into the school after 2.00pm Students are to wait
 for their parents at the roundabout (school foyer).</p>
 </li>
 <li>